usedhondacivic/ECE-4760-POV-Display/index.md

     * *Did you have to sign non-disclosure to get a sample part?*
     * *Are there patent opportunites for your project?*

+# Conclusions

 Our results met our expectations close to perfectly.
 The one element that we would like to improve is the GIF speed, which could be accomplished by increasing the polling frequency of our TCP thread on the Pico W operating the display.
 Otherwise, we are satisfied with our clear and stable holographic images.

+# Appendicies

+## Appendix A: Permissions

+## Appendix B: Bill of Materials

+## Appendix C: External Links and References

+### Software
+Source code: